10 Jan Today’s Teens Delaying Usual Adulthood Responsibilities

 This trend of teens delaying things that usually come with adulthood, researchers say, reflects a culture shift in the U.S.

 “The developmental trajectory of adolescence has slowed, with teens growing up more slowly than they used to,” Jean Twenge, a psychology professor at SDSU and lead author of the study, said.
 “In terms of adult activities, 18-year-olds now look like 15-year-olds once did.”

-To reflect on these findings and how the current teenage generation feels where they are in life, Richmond Pulse asked three local teens to reflect on where they see themselves on the road to adulthood and on how important they think leaving home and their parents is to becoming an adult.
+Richmond Pulse asked three local teens to reflect on these findings, and weigh in on where they see themselves on the road to adulthood and how important they feel leaving home and their parents is to becoming an adult.
 Here’s what they had to say.

 Learning to Drive